 If you have either too high or too low of stomach acid it puts stress on the digestive system which can lead to further problems down the road, for instance, if you have heartburn (GERDS) and don’t pay attention to it, it can cause permanent damage to the esophagus and upping your chances of precancerous cells.
 If the stomach acid is too low and left untreated it can lead to hair loss, GI infections, anemia, lupus, allergies, chronic autoimmune disorders, and thyroid issues to name a few.
 Yikes!

 How do you know if you have high or low stomach acid?

 First off, I’m not a doctor, nor am I trying to be.
-I share information I have either experienced myself or are extremely interested in.
+I share the information I have either experienced myself or am extremely interested in.
 I keep things simple and give you the nutshell version of what I’ve learned. *Consult your physician before jumping into new things.*

 There are a number of things you can do to figure this out:

 1) You could visit your doctor and have them order a test.
 Most likely it will be a CBC (complete blood count) and CMP (comprehensive metabolic panel).
 From the test they’ll look at a variety of factors, some include iron and phosphorous levels.